Master of Arts in Art

 1. A baccalaureate degree from an accredited institution with a minimum of 30 semester units of upper-division art courses comparable to those required of a major in art at this university.
 The Department of Art and Design determines which courses are comparable.

-3. Completion of a minimum of 12 semester units in art history; a minimum of 3 should be upper-division units, and at least one course that is equivalent to AH 4250 or AH 5250.
+3. Completion of a minimum of 9 semester units in art history with a minimum of 3 that are upper-division units.

 4. A grade point average of 3.0 ("B") or better in all art courses taken.